Denmark’s butterflies have undergone an accelerating negative trend since the mid-twentieth century.

 During a summer holiday in Denmark you will still see many different butterflies.
 Her are 12 common species:

-Coverage of the decline of the Danish butterflies was made possible by a new database that contains almost half a million butterfly observations from all over Denmark during the period 1900 to 2012.
+Coverage of the decline of the Danish butterflies was made possible by a new database that contains almost half a million butterfly observations from all over Denmark.
 The database contains historical data from collections at natural history museums and entomological societies, private collections, and more recent data from atlas studies and popular citizen science databases.

 Lepidoptera-species of Denmark consist of both the butterflies and moths recorded in the country.
-As of 2017, there are a total of 2,641 species of Lepidoptera in Denmark.
+There are a total of about 2,625 species of Lepidoptera in Denmark.

 Sources: scitech.au.dk, Wikipedia.